Cyber-SW/RETRO-SPACE-ONE/README.md

 CONTROLS: W = Up | S = Down | A = Left | D = Right | SPACE = Shoot

-HINT: Before pressing start wait 3 seconds to guarantee all game assets has been fully loaded!
+HINT: Before pressing start wait 3 seconds to guarantee all game assets have been fully loaded!

 FEATURES:
 The player can choose between 3 different ships each with different properties.